Learning to Evict from Key-Value Cache: Introduction

 Large Language Models (LLMs) based on the Transformer architecture \citep{vaswani2017attention} have revolutionized natural language processing, demonstrating remarkable capabilities across a wide range of tasks \citep{Brown2020a,onden2023chatgpt,touvron2023llama}.
 However, their practical deployment, especially for applications involving long sequences or interactive sessions, is often burdened by substantial computational requirements during inference.
 A critical bottleneck arises from the Key-Value (KV) cache, a mechanism inherent to autoregressive generation in Transformers \citep{Sheng2023a}.
 This cache stores the keys and values of previous tokens, avoiding redundant computations but growing linearly with the input and generated sequence length.
 For long contexts, the KV cache can consume tens or even hundreds of gigabytes of memory, rapidly exceeding the capacity of modern hardware accelerators and necessitating strategies for efficient management.

-To address this memory challenge, several KV cache management techniques have been proposed.
-These range from simple heuristics like keeping only the most recent tokens (sliding window), to more sophisticated methods that leverage insights into attention patterns.
-Approaches like H2O, SnapKV, and TOVA \cite{Zhang2023a,Li2024a,Oren2024a} use signals such as past attention scores or attention sinks to identify and retain important tokens.
+\looseness=-1 To address this memory challenge, several KV cache management techniques have been proposed.
+These range from simple heuristics like keeping only the most recent tokens \citep{Xiao2023a}, to more sophisticated methods that leverage insights into attention patterns.
+Approaches like H2O, SnapKV, TOVA, and KeyFormer \cite{Zhang2023a,Li2024a,Oren2024a,keyformer} use signals such as past attention scores or attention sinks to identify and retain important tokens, while attention-free variants leverage key-vector statistics \citep{devoto2024simple,Park2025a,Liang2025LagKVLI}.
 Others employ quantization to reduce the memory footprint \citep{minikv,Dettmers2022a,Xiao2022a} or use low-rank approximations to represent the cache state more compactly \citep{Singhania2024a,Ribar2023a}.
+Among these complementary directions, \emph{eviction}, selectively discarding tokens deemed less useful from the cache, is the focus of this work.

 \looseness=-1While these hand-crafted policies have advanced the state of the art, they are fundamentally built on heuristics that serve as indirect proxies for a token's future importance.
 They assume that what was important before will remain important.
 This assumption might not always hold, as the informational needs of generation are dynamic and content-dependent.
 A token's true value is determined by its utility to future decoding steps, a quantity these methods do not directly optimize for.
 Consequently, they are prone to suboptimal eviction decisions, leading to an irrecoverable loss of critical information and degraded generation quality.
 Even post-hoc compression methods based on attention signals are fundamentally backward-looking and have additional drawbacks: they require repeated computation of attention statistics, which introduces significant overhead; and they are not compatible with efficient implementations like FlashAttention \citep{dao2022flashattention}, limiting their practicality.